Deformable Medical Image Registration with KAN-based Implicit Neural Representations

 \section{Abstract}

-Deformable image registration (DIR) is a cornerstone of medical image analysis, enabling spatial alignment for tasks like comparative studies and multi-modal fusion.
-While learning-based methods (e.g., CNNs, transformers) offer fast inference, they often require large training datasets and struggle to match the precision of classical iterative approaches on some organ types and imaging modalities.
-Implicit neural representations (INRs) have emerged as a promising alternative, parameterizing deformations as continuous mappings from coordinates to displacement vectors.
-However, this comes at the cost of requiring instance-specific optimization, making computational efficiency and seed-dependent learning stability critical factors for these methods.
-In this work, we propose KAN-IDIR and RandKAN-IDIR, the first integration of Kolmogorov-Arnold Networks (KANs) into deformable image registration with implicit neural representations (INRs).
-The learnable activation functions of KANs and their inherent suitability for approximating physical systems make them ideal for modeling deformation fields.
-Our proposed randomized basis sampling strategy reduces the required number of basis functions in KAN while maintaining registration quality, thereby significantly lowering computational costs.
-We evaluated our approach on three diverse datasets (lung CT, brain MRI, cardiac MRI) and compared it with competing instance-specific learning-based approaches, dataset-trained deep learning models, and classical registration approaches.
-KAN-IDIR and RandKAN-IDIR achieved the highest accuracy among INR-based methods across all evaluated modalities and anatomies, with minimal computational overhead and superior learning stability across multiple random seeds.
-Additionally, we discovered that our RandKAN-IDIR model with randomized basis sampling slightly outperforms the model with learnable basis function indices, while eliminating its additional training-time complexity.
-Source code is available at \href{https://github.com/anac0der/KAN-IDIR}{https://github.com/anac0der/KAN-IDIR}.
+{Deformable image registration (DIR) is central to medical image analysis, supporting spatial alignment for longitudinal studies and multi-modal fusion.
+Learning-based methods such as CNNs and transformers provide rapid inference but often require large training datasets and can underperform classical iterative methods for specific anatomies or modalities.
+Implicit neural representations (INRs) offer a data-efficient alternative by modeling deformation fields as continuous coordinate-to-displacement mappings, yet their per-pair optimization makes runtime efficiency and robustness to initialization essential.
+We introduce KAN-IDIR and RandKAN-IDIR, the first Kolmogorov--Arnold network (KAN)-based INR framework for pairwise-optimized, resolution-independent DIR, designed to improve seed stability and resource efficiency without requiring a large training dataset.
+KANs use learnable activation functions that are well suited to continuous, physically structured deformation fields.
+RandKAN-IDIR further reduces cost through randomized basis sampling, preserving registration quality with fewer basis functions.
+We evaluate the methods on lung CT, brain MRI, and cardiac MRI datasets against pairwise-optimized neural approaches, dataset-trained deep models, and classical baselines.
+KAN-IDIR and RandKAN-IDIR provide the strongest overall performance among pairwise-optimized neural registration methods across all three datasets, with low computational overhead and superior stability across random initializations.
+On ACDC, KAN-IDIR also achieves the highest DSC and best deformation regularity among all compared methods.
+RandKAN-IDIR slightly outperforms adaptive basis selection variants while avoiding their additional training-time complexity.
+This makes the approach practical for reproducible clinical research use.
+Source code is publicly available.}